 Some think it’s an urban legend that all bread tags collected in boxes across the Cape Peninsula and further afield go to a granny in Noordhoek, who provides wheelchairs to the needy.
 Think again.
-I went to visit Mary Honeybun to experience her incredible project.
+I went to visit Mary Honeybun to experience her incredible Bread Tags for Wheelchairs project.

 And if you’re still wondering what you can do to help this world, here is something that anyone can do.
 Out of useless pieces of waste, one person renders a crucial service to disabled people in need.

 Mary Honeybun’s tiny lounge is abuzz with piles of bread tags in the process of being sorted and washed, telephone calls of people needing wheelchairs and another collecting one for her mother who had had a stroke.
 Yes, I’m talking about the tiny plastic tags which keep your breadbag closed.

 33 disabled now have wheels

 In between Mary tells the story and shows me the pictures of her work over the past 3 years since she started collecting the tiny bread tags – something which most people discard without giving it a second thought.
 She sells them for recycling and so facilitates the handing out of wheelchairs for disabled people, mostly with the help of the Rotary Wheelchair Foundation.
 Altogether 28 steel and 5 Hillsong plastic wheel chairs to date.
 Most of the recipients of the chairs had lost limbs through diabetes or the ability to walk due to a stroke.